CERTIFICATE COURSE IN ARBITRATION (Modules 1 and 2)

 The Certificate Course in Arbitration (“the Certificate Course”) is ideal for persons who are interested to venture into the world of Alternative Dispute Resolution (ADR).
 Whilst all interested persons may not necessarily aspire to become arbitrators (Fellows), this course provides the student with a better understanding of the law and practice of arbitration.
 It is therefore specifically structured to provide a general introduction to the principles of law and arbitration.

-The Certificate Course consists of 2 modules, both of which must be passed successfully as a prerequisite to enrolling for the Fellowship Admission Course.
+The Certificate Course consists of two modules, both of which must be passed successfully as a prerequisite to applying for the Fellowship Admission Course.

 Prospective candidates must be Associate Members.